Koh Ker: The Mayan Pyramid of Cambodia (New UNESCO World Heritage Site)

 The Land of Lingas

 Beyond the pyramid, the complex is filled with dozens of smaller temples.
-Don't miss the Prasat Linga shrines.
-These house the largest stone lingas (phallic symbols of Shiva) in Cambodia.
-Some are polished to look like metal and are massive in scale, proving the ego and power of King Jayavarman IV.
+Don't miss the Prasat Linga shrines, housing the largest stone lingas (phallic symbols of Shiva) in Cambodia.
+Some are massive in scale, proving the ego and power of King Jayavarman IV.

 The Ultimate Day Trip